benjfriedrich/thiswillbe.fun/content/learn-more/_index.md

 I’ve invested a lot of time developing expertise in the breadth of creative and technical disciplines that go into creating a cohesive online experience.

-That means UI/UX design, graphic design, illustration, photography, animation, copywriting, and front-end development (HTML/CSS/JS and templating).
+That means UI/UX design, graphic design, illustration, photography, animation, copywriting, and front-end development.

-It seems like a small thing, but being able harmonize those skills enables me to create compelling, fun work without having to rely on a modular team of specialists, and it unlocks really cool things.
+Being able harmonize those skills enables me to create compelling, fun work without having to rely on a modular team of specialists, and it unlocks really cool things.

+That's really abstract, though.
+Let me tell you about something more specific.

-Take, for instance, the humble SVG…
+## Take, for instance, the humble SVG…

-## All hale the SVG

 Oh.
 You might not know what an SVG is.

-An SVG is a type of image format that all web browsers can read that stores vectors instead of bitmaps.
-That means instead of containing a bunch of pixels, it contains instructions for your computer to draw lines and shapes and color them in.
+An SVG is a type of image format that contains instructions for your computer to draw lines and shapes.

+Most images you see online aren't like this.
+They're made of pixel data.

-SVG images are incredibly small, infinitely resizable, and can be manipulated in real-time using css and javascript. *They take up virtually no space and you can animate them.* That sounds amazing, but they are highly underused, because neither web-devs or illustrators really know how to take advantage of them on their own.
+SVGs are awesome, because they are are incredibly small, infinitely resizable, and can be manipulated in real-time using css and javascript.

+*They take up virtually no space and you can animate them.*

+That sounds amazing, but they are highly underused because neither web-devs or illustrators really know how to take advantage of them by themselves.
-People mostly just use SVGs for little UI components—logos, buttons, and icons.
-When they want to create a creatively expressive site they fall back to using bulky components—high-res JPG images, GIF animations, and MP4 video files—which add up quickly in digital weight.

-The possibility of the SVG doesn’t become apparent unless you both have the creative vision of an illustrator and the technical know-how of a frontend dev.
-That’s how this site is only 678kb and still does a great job of communicating in a beautiful, interactive way.
+The possibility of the SVG isn't obivious unless you have artisic eye of an illustrator and the technical know-how of a frontend dev.

+There are lots of reasons for this, but the simplest is that SVGs often aren't the most convient or obivous tool to use for either devs or creatives.
+But the techinal attributes of the file-type let you do stuff that's hard to replicate without making your site huge.

+High-res JPGs, GIF animations, and MP4 video files are nice and it's not wrong to use them, but they do add up quickly in digital weight.

 Being a full-stack creative is about harmonizing creative vision with technical constraint.
+Hence, a beautiful *and* perfomant website.

 ## Pretty Cool, huh